 If you’ve received a citation for a minor offense, or have been accused of committing a crime, you might be wondering: What to Expect in NJ Municipal Courts?
 Municipal courts are governed by three principles: Integrity, Independence, and Fairness.
 Though these courts handle minor offenses, they don’t hear cases involving more serious crimes.
 For these reasons, it’s important to seek legal counsel before appearing in court.
-So the NJ Municipal Courts has initiated the NJMCDirect website for traffic ticket payment online comfortably without queuing before the court
+So the NJ Municipal Courts has initiated the NJMCDirect Official Website for traffic ticket payment online comfortably without queuing before the court.

 New Jersey Municipal Courts are governed by the principles of Independence, Fairness and Integrity